Yash-Sharma2002/rental-furniture-housedeck/Readme.md

         body-parser : using body-parser as middleware
-        cors : for removing cors key origin error nodemon : for auto-restating the server whenever a change is made
+        cors : for removing cors key origin error nodemon : for auto-restating the server whenever a change is made twilio :' for using features provided by twilio

 ## Commits